-This marked the eight studio album release for the American groove metal band.
-It was also the first album to be produced after its lead singers manslaughter case.
-Randy Blythe had done time in a foreign prison and many of the albums tracks were a first hand account of his experiences.
-The album also marked the return of the band to its stylistic roots as far as sound and vocals.
-The album was awarded Metal Storms best thrash album of 2015.
-Lamb of God can bring it and this one definitely brings the house down musically and literally.
+This marked the eighth studio album release for the American groove metal band.
+It was also the first album to be produced after its lead singer's manslaughter case.
+Randy Blythe had done time in a foreign prison, and many of the album's tracks were a first-hand account of his experiences.
+The album also marked the band's return to its stylistic roots as far as sound and vocals.
+The album was awarded Metal Storms' best thrash album of 2015.
+Lamb of God can bring it, and this one brings the house down musically and literally.
 Instant Classic.

 GOD DAMN EVIL (2018)

 This is by far the heaviest Stryper album of all-time.
 God Damn Evil also marked the debut of bassist Perry Richardson, formerly of Firehouse.
-Stryper seems to get better with age as this was not only their heaviest album, but quite possibly the best overall album of their career as well.
-Michael Sweet has one of the greatest voices in metal and he matches that energy on guitar where he can absolutely shred.
-Oz Fox and Sweet are both brilliant on this album and its a must listen for any and all hair metal fanatics.
+Stryper seems to get better with age as this was not only their heaviest album but quite possibly the best overall album of their career as well.
+Michael Sweet has one of the greatest metal voices, and he matches that energy on the guitar where he can shred like a wizard.
+Oz Fox and Sweet are brilliant on this album, and it's a must-listen for all hair metal fanatics.

 GOD-GIVEN RIGHT (2015)

 The fifteenth studio album by the German power metal band drew instant praise.
-While the album returned to its stylistic roots, the band was able to infuse modern elements to captivate the audience.
+While the album returned to its stylistic roots, the band could infuse modern elements to captivate the audience.
 The result was a metal masterpiece.
-If your a fan of speed metal then this is your album.
-Punch in the mouth guitar riffs, escalator vocals and crunchy hooks makes this one of Helloween's best.
-The album reached #27 on the Billboard Top 200 Rock albums while cracking the top ten on the hard rock category.
+If you're a fan of speed metal, then this is your album.
+Punch in the mouth guitar riffs, escalator vocals, and crunchy hooks makes this one of Helloween's best.
+The album reached #27 on the Billboard Top 200 Rock albums while cracking the hard rock category's top ten.

 OUTLAW GENTLEMEN & SHADY LADIES (2013)

-Vollbeat has been a band on the rise for the past decade and a half.
+Volbeat has been a band on the rise for the past decade and a half.
 Their fifth studio album was an instant classic.
 The track "Room 24" featured special guest vocalist King Diamond which was later nominated for a Grammy in late 2013 for best metal performance.
 The album charted at #9 on the Billboard Top 200.
 Volbeat is a Danish metal band that provides a unique blend of style and sound.
-In my opinion this was their best overall metal album to date and definitely belongs on the list for top albums of the decade.
+In my opinion, this was their best overall metal album to date and belonged on the list for top albums of the decade.